SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 ![ep_select_designer](img/ep_select_designer.webp)

-✅ Then import the previously downloaded Application Domain file by clicking the `Import` button at the top right of the _Designer_ and importing the file.
+✅ Then import the previously downloaded Application Domain file by clicking the `Toolkit` icon at the top right of the _Designer_ and importing the file.

 ![ep_click_import](img/ep_click_import.png)